cloudflare/cloudflare-docs/content/waiting-room/troubleshooting.md

 ### Which features are included in my Waiting Room plan?

-To see which features are available to different plan types, refer to [Plans](/waiting-room/plans/).
+To check which features are available to different plan types, refer to [Plans](/waiting-room/plans/).

 ### How does Waiting Room interact with other Cloudflare products?